Agent Skills: Riffrec Feedback Analysis

 Choose the path

-Route to the matching reference based on the input.
-Read only that reference; do not load the others.
+Route from the input.
+Read only the references named for that route; do not load the other path references.

 • Setup — user has no recording yet and asks how to install Riffrec, capture a session, or share feedback.
 Read references/install-riffrec.md.

 • Quick bug report — input is a short recording (under ~60 seconds), the user describes a single specific issue, or asks for "quick", "small", or "just transcribe".
-Read references/quick-bug-report.md.
-Emit one concise bug report; skip the full artifact set and brainstorm handoff.
+Read references/analyzer.md, then references/quick-bug-report.md.

-• Extensive analysis — input is a longer recording, contains multiple issues / requirements / workflow walkthroughs, or the user wants requirements or brainstorm material.
-Read references/extensive-analysis.md.
-Always continue into the ce-brainstorm skill.
+• Extensive analysis — input is longer, contains multiple issues, requirements, or a workflow walkthrough, or the user wants requirements material.
+Read references/analyzer.md, then references/extensive-analysis.md.
+Continue into ce-brainstorm unless the user explicitly asked only to extract or analyze artifacts.

 When the input is ambiguous (e.g., a zip arrived without context), inspect the recording length and event count before choosing.
 If still unclear, ask the user which path applies before running anything heavy.